Cheng-Hanyu/CLASS_reio_gpr/README.md

 # CLASS with Multiple Reionization Schemes and High-z Reionization Extension

-This is a modified version of the **CLASS (Cosmic Linear Anisotropy Solving System)** code ([class_public-3.2.3](https://github.com/lesgourg/class_public/tree/3.2.3)).
+This is a modified version of the [**CLASS**](https://github.com/lesgourg/class_public#) code (version class_public-3.2.3).
 It incorporates **multiple reionization schemes**, offering more flexible and data-driven approaches to studying the epoch of reionization.
 These schemes include:

 * **Original reionization schemes in CLASS**: reio_camb, reio_bins_tanh, reio_many_tanh, and others (for details, see [class_public/explanatory.ini](https://github.com/lesgourg/class_public/blob/master/explanatory.ini)).
 * **A new reionization scheme called reio_gpr_tanh** (Gaussian Process Regression with a hyperbolic tangent function).